Application Fact Sheet

-Students enrolled in the following Division of Corporate, Continuing, and Distance Education programs or online programs are not eligible:
+Students enrolled in the following College of Advancing and Professional Studies programs are not eligible:

 MA Applied Linguistics: ESL